Companies

 Marvell

-Marvell Technology Group, an American semiconductor company (also referred to as Marvell Technology, Inc.), providing data infrastructure solutions with key roles in storage controllers, networking ASICs, custom AI silicon, and datacom optical components for supply chains in data centers and cloud computing.
-(Note: Lumentum acquisition planned post-2025.)
+Marvell Technology Group, an American semiconductor company, supplies data infrastructure components including storage controllers, networking ASICs, custom AI silicon, and datacom optical components for data center and cloud computing supply chains.
+(Note: Lumentum acquisition status unconfirmed; verify latest developments.)

 MediaTek